mbickers/personal-site/content/resume.md

 - Developed iOS app to configure and run internal device diagnostic programs
 - Implemented new features to improve single and multi-device workflows
-- Utilized Git and internal issue tracking software.
-Wrote user and maintenance documentation with Confluence
+- Utilized Git and internal issue tracking software, wrote user and maintenance documentation with Confluence
 {{% /div %}}

 {{% div class="resume-flex-item" id="education" %}}